Lansing Capital City Airport

 Getting into Town

 Taxi: Taxi companies include Big Daddy, Capitol Transport, The Cosmos Team and JB Country Club Taxi, all of which depart from the area just outside the terminal building.
-The fare averages $2 per mile and $3 per person, and the duration of a trip into town is 10-15 minutes.
+The duration of a trip into town is 10-15 minutes.

 An information desk is situated in the terminal building.